-(2) Other investments mainly include statutory deposits for insurance operations, three-month or longer-term financial assets purchased under reverse repurchase agreements, and derivative financial assets.
-(3) Total investments exclude assets of investment-linked insurance.

-(4) Ping An has implemented IFRS 17 since January 1, 2023, and retrospectively adjusted data for the comparative period as per IFRS 17.
+- (2) Other investments mainly include statutory deposits for insurance operations, three-month or longer-term financial assets purchased under reverse repurchase agreements, and derivative financial assets. - (3) Total investments exclude assets of investment-linked insurance.
+(4) Ping An has implemented IFRS 17 since January 1, 2023, and retrospectively adjusted data for the comparative period as per IFRS 17. - (5) Figures may not match the calculation due to rounding.